 The Origins of Romance in Parisian Culture

-One major part of Parisian culture and its history is its’ art.
+One major part of Parisian culture and its history is its' art.
 Paris was involved and influential in the Romanticism movement that emerged in Europe.
-The Romantic era involved art, literature, music, and philosophy took place at the end of the 18th century.
-Romanticism in art depicts the artists’ emotions and expressions.
+The Romantic era involved art, literature, music, and philosophy that took place at the end of the 18th century.
+Romanticism in art depicts the artists' emotions and expressions.
 Charles Baudelaire famously said,

 “romanticism lies neither in the subjects that an artist chooses nor in his exact copying of truth, but in the way he feels… Romanticism and modern arts are one and the same thing, in other words: intimacy, spirituality, color, yearning for the infinite, expressed by all the means the arts possess.”